Last updated: May 28 2018

 - If you are sending via several mailings, include the email header code in the header of the mailings.

-When submitting an email for dispatch to Episerver Campaign, the following rules must be observed.
-Otherwise, the dispatch will be aborted:
+When submitting emails for dispatch to Episerver Campaign, apply the rules below.

 - The size of each email must not exceed 300 KB.